 Plants showing visual symptoms should be sampled for laboratory testing.
-If no symptoms are seen, it is recommended that some samples of asymptomatic host plants are collected for laboratory testing.
+Collecting some samples of asymptomatic host plants for laboratory testing is recommended if no symptoms are seen.
+The petiole and midrib recovered from leaf samples are the best sources for sampling as they contain more xylem vessels.